CircThreadH2020/dataspace/README.md

 the one of 'Data User' (the entity that uses a given data set), and the ones of Data Provider and Data Consumer, roles assumed by IDS Connectors, with the responsibility of publishing data in the virtual space and, conversely, of providing controlled access to this same data.
-In the CircThread context, entities are textile organizations.
+In the CircThread context, entities correspond to any type of organizations.

 # 2. One Connector per Organization <a name="2.OneConnectorPerOrganization"></a>